Perhaps, you skipped school the day they taught "How Does Interest Work with Credit Cards". Well, not likely.

 What do interest rates, credit scores and net worth have in common?

-They are all very important numbers in personal finance.
+They are the most important numbers in personal finance.
 They also require some intimidating math or formulas in order to get the final result.
 The more time you can spend understanding these numbers, the better off your personal finances will be.